kataw/kataw/test/__snapshot__/ecma262/module/export/async-await-module-errors/gen/stand-alone/export_asyncx005cnfunction_asyncx0028x0029_x007b_await_1_x007d.md

 ✖ The `export` keyword can only be used with the module goal - start: 0, end: 6 ✖ Invalid hexadecimal escape sequence - start: 6, end: 12 ✖ Invalid hexadecimal escape sequence - start: 12, end: 12
-✖ Declaration or statement expected - start: 6, end: 13
+✖ Did you mean 'async function foo() {}'?
+An 'async' modifier can only follow a function declaration in this context - start: 6, end: 13
 ✖ '; ' is not allowed here.
 Did you mean ';'? - start: 12, end: 13
 ✖ 'async' is not allowed here.
 Did you mean ';'? - start: 22, end: 28
 ✖ '{' is not allowed here.
 Did you mean ';'? - start: 30, end: 32